beotavalo/loan-elegibility-prediction/README.md

     exp.log_metrics({"accuracy": 0.82, "loss": 0.012})
     ```

-6.  **Model registry and Version Control:**
+8.  **Model registry and Version Control:**
-    -   The models was registered and versioned using CometML.
+    -   The models were registered and versioned using CometML.
     -   Registering and promoting models through various stages is essential for ensuring the quality and reliability of your machine learning solutions.
       ![Model registry](/images/Model_registry.jpg)

-7.  **Model Testing:**
+9.  **Model Testing:**
-    -   The scripts was assed using pylint and flake8  adn was formatted using autopep8.
+    - The scripts were assessed using Pylint and flake8 and were formatted using autopep8.

          ![Linting and Formatting](/images/Flake8.jpg)

-    -   The model with the best perfomance was deployed using an Flask application.
+    - The model with the best performance was deployed using a Flask application.
-    -   At the beggining was tested on the host machine.
+    -   At the beginning, it was tested on the host machine.

       ![Local host](https://github.com/beotavalo/loan-elegibility-prediction/blob/main/images/Local%20app2.jpg)

-8.  **Model Deployment:**
+10.  **Model Deployment:**
  -   Once the application was tested locally, the Makefile was created to containerize the app.

  To build the image:
 ```
 Make build